-Admittedly, their shampoo, conditioner, hair mask and dry shampoo are fabulous and do not cost much.
+Admittedly, their shampoo, conditioner, hair mask and dry shampoo are fabulous and offer great value for money.
 Alas, they are owned by Pierre Fabre, and Klorane products are sold in China, therefore undergo testing.
-Their website is very nice and well-written and really, thei amount of greenery and the tagline “made in France with carefully selected botanical active ingredients” as well as their support of environmental projects makes you believe Klorane is an organic-cruelty-free company.
+Their website is very nice and well-written and really, their amount of greenery and the tag line “made in France with carefully selected botanical active ingredients” as well as their support of environmental projects makes you believe Klorane is an organic-cruelty-free company.
 They also have an Eco-Cert certification and are advocates of sustainable development.
 Still, not cruelty-free, and sadly for me, I will no longer buy them.

-I love their moisturizers and body cream but I wont’t buy it again once I figured out Nuxe sells in China and is, therefore, not cruelty-free.
+I love their moisturizers and body cream.
+However, I will not buy them again once I figured out Nuxe sells in China and is, therefore, not cruelty-free.